Autumn64/Autumn64/README.md

 Hi!
 I'm Mónica Gómez, also known as Autumn64.
 I am a Computer Systems Engineering student from México, and I'm a proud trans woman and Esperantist.
 I started developing software in C# back in 2014, but my first contacts with programming date back from 2011 with Commodore BASIC.
 I also started using GNU/Linux in 2014 with Debian 6, and since then I've witnessed the evolution of the GNU/Linux distributions and community.
 Nowadays I use Arch Linux and I develop free, libre and open-source software in C, Python and JavaScript, although I can also code in Java, C++, Rust and C#.

 On October 2023 I won the [contest at MiaVivo.net](https://www.miavivo.net/?status/1-1-1698395536) with the song "Ĝia nomo estas Mia Vivo", and I am an active contributor to Esperantujo through my [PeerTube channel](https://tube.tchncs.de/a/autumn64/video-channels), and by translating all my software to Esperanto.
-I am also an indie musician, and I frequently upload [programming tutorials in Spanish](https://video.hardlimit.com/a/autumn/video-channels).
+I am also an [indie musician](https://www.autumn64.xyz/music.html), and I frequently upload programming tutorials [in Spanish](https://video.hardlimit.com/c/autumn64/videos) and [Esperanto](https://tube.tchncs.de/c/autumn64.eo/videos).

 <br>